feathersjs/docs/api/authentication/oauth.md

 ### getProfile(data, params)

-`oauthStrategy.getProfile(data, params) -> Promise` returns the user profile information from the oAuth provider that was used for the login. `data` is the oAuth callback information which normally contains e.g. the oAuth access token.
+`oauthStrategy.getProfile(data, params) -> Promise` returns the user profile information from the OAuth provider that was used for the login. `data` is the OAuth callback information which normally contains e.g. the OAuth access token.

 ### getRedirect (data)

-`oauthStrategy.getRedirect(data) -> Promise` returns the URL to redirect to after a successful oAuth login and entity lookup or creation.
+`oauthStrategy.getRedirect(data) -> Promise` returns the URL to redirect to after a successful OAuth login and entity lookup or creation.
 By default it redirects to `authentication.oauth.redirect` from the configuration with `#access_token=<access token for entity>` added to the end of the URL.
-The `access_token` hash is e.g. used by the [authentication client](./client.md) to log the user in after a successful oAuth login.
+The `access_token` hash is e.g. used by the [authentication client](./client.md) to log the user in after a successful OAuth login.
 The default redirects do work cross domain.

 ### getCurrentEntity(params)